The Girl-Fish

 No sooner had she arrived under the sea than the sight of her sad face attracted the notice of some of the other fishes.
 They pressed around her, begging her to tell them her story.

-"I am not a fish at all," said the newcomer, swallowing a great deal of salt water as she spoke, for you cannot learn how to be a proper fish all in a moment.
-"I am not a fish but a girl, at least I was a girl only a few minutes ago --" And she ducked her head under the waves so that they should not see her crying.
+"I am not a fish at all," said the newcomer, swallowing a great deal of salt water as she spoke, for you cannot learn how to be a proper fish, all in a moment.
+"I am not a fish but a girl, at least I was a girl only a few minutes ago--" And she ducked her head under the waves so that they would not see her crying.

 "Only you did not believe that the fish you caught had the power to carry out its threat," said an old tuna.
-"Well, never mind, that has happened to many of us, and it really is not such a bad life.
+"Well, never mind, that has happened to many of us, and it really is not such a bad life under the sea.
 Cheer up and come with us and see our Queen, who lives in a palace."

-"It is beautiful indeed," gasped the little fish, who was very tired with trying to swim as fast as the rest.
-The palace walls were made of pale pink coral, worn smooth by the waters, and round the windows were rows of pearls.
+"It is beautiful indeed," panted the Girl-Fish, who was very tired with trying to swim as fast as the rest.
+The palace walls were made of pale pink coral, worn smooth by the waters, and surrounding all the windows were rows of pearls.

 The Girl Fish

-The great doors were standing open, and the whole troop floated into the chamber of audience, where before them was the Queen.
+The great doors to the palace were standing open and the whole troop floated into the chamber of audience, where before them was the Queen on a coral throne.
 She was mermaid-like, having a human form from the head to the waist and a tail from the waist down.

 "Who are you, and where do you come from?" said the Queen to the little fish, whom the others had pushed in front.
 And in a low, trembling voice, the visitor told her story.

-When the fish had ended the Queen answered, "I was once a young woman too, a princess in fact, and my father was the king of a great country.
-A husband was found for me and on my wedding day my mother placed her crown on my head and told me that as long as I wore the crown I should likewise be queen.
+When the fish ended her tale of woe, the Queen answered, "I share at least one part of your story.
+I was also once a young woman on the land, a princess in fact, and my father was the King of a great country.
+A husband was found for me and on my wedding day my mother placed her crown on my head and told me that as long as I wore the crown I would be Queen."

 "As for me, I was so miserable that I threw myself into the sea, and my ladies, who loved me, declared that they would die too.
-But instead of dying, some wizard, who pitied my fate, turned us all into fishes, though he allowed me to keep the face and upper body of a woman.
-And fishes we must remain until someone else brings me back my crown."
+But instead of dying, some wizard who pitied my fate turned us all into fishes, though he allowed me to keep the face and upper body of a woman.
+And fishes we must remain until my crown is restored."

 This time the journey to land seemed much shorter than before.
-When once the little fish reached the shore, she struck her forehead sharply with her tail and cried, "A deer, that's what I'd like to be!"
+When the little fish reached the shore, she struck her forehead sharply with her fishtail and cried, "A deer, that's what I'd like to be!"

 The Girl Fish

-It happened that the King's son had been hunting since daybreak, but had killed nothing.
+It so happened that the King's son, who had now grown up, had been hunting since daybreak but had killed nothing.
 When the deer crossed his path as he was resting under a tree, he determined to have her.
-He flung himself on his horse, which flew like the wind, and as the prince had often hunted in the forest before and knew all the shortcuts, he at last came up with the panting beast.
+He flung himself on his horse, which flew like the wind.
+As the Prince had often hunted in the forest before and knew all the shortcuts, he at last came up with the panting beast.

-"By your favor let me go, and do not kill me," said the deer, turning to the Prince with tears in her eyes, "for I have far to run and much to do."
-And as the Prince, struck dumb with surprise, only looked at her, the deer cleared the next wall and was soon out of sight.
+"By your favor let me go, and do not kill me," said the Deer, turning to the Prince with tears in her eyes, "for I have far to run and much to do."
+The Prince, struck dumb with surprise, only looked at her, and the deer cleared the next wall and was soon out of sight.

-"That can't really be a deer," thought the Prince to himself, reining in his horse and not attempting to follow her.
+"That can't really be a deer," thought the Prince, reining in his horse and not attempting to follow her.
 "No deer ever had eyes like that.
-It must be an enchanted maiden, and I will marry her and no other."
-So, turning his horse's head, he rode slowly back to his palace.
+It must be an enchanted maiden.
+I must somehow find her and help her throw off her enchantment."
+Turning his horse's head, he rode back to his palace.

-The deer reached the giant's castle quite out of breath, and her heart sank as she gazed at the tall, smooth walls which surrounded it.
-Then she plucked up courage and cried; "An ant, that's what I'd like to be!"
-And in a moment the soft fur and beautiful shape had vanished, and a tiny brown any, invisible to all who did not look closely, was climbing up the walls.
+The deer reached the Giant's castle quite out of breath.
+Her heart sank as she gazed at the tall, smooth walls which surrounded it.
+Then she plucked up courage and cried, "An ant, that's what I'd like to be!"
+And in a moment the soft fur and beautiful shape had vanished, and a tiny brown ant, invisible to all who did not look closely, was climbing up the walls.

 The Girl Fish

-It was wonderful how fast she went, that little creature!
+It was wonderful how fast she went, as that little creature!
 The wall must have appeared miles high in comparison with her own body, yet in less time than would have seemed possible, she was over the top and down in the courtyard on the other side.
 Here she paused to consider what had best be done next.
-Looking about her, she saw that one of the walls had a tall tree growing by it, and in this corner was a window very nearly on a level with the highest branches of the tree.
+Looking about her, she saw that one of the walls had a tall tree growing by it, and in a high corner of the wall was a window very nearly on a level with the highest branches of the tree.

 "A monkey, that's what I'd like to be!" cried the ant.
-Before you could turn around, a monkey was swinging herself from the topmost branches into the room where the giant lay snoring.
+Before you could turn around, a monkey was swinging herself to the the topmost branches and into the room where the Giant lay snoring.

-"Perhaps the giant will be so startled at the sight of a swinging monkey that he may never give me the crown," thought the monkey.
+"The Giant could be so startled at the sight of a swinging monkey, that he may never give me the crown," worried the monkey.
 "I had better become something else."

-Then she was a pink and gray parrot who hopped up to the giant, who by this time was stretching himself and giving yawns which shook the castle.
-The parrot waited a little, until he was really awake.
-Then she said boldly that she had been sent to take away the crown, which was not his any longer, now that his daughter the queen was dead.
+Then she was a pink and gray parrot who hopped up to the Giant, who by this time was stretching himself and giving yawns that shook the castle.
+The parrot waited a little, until the Giant was really awake.
+Then she said boldly that she had been sent to take away the crown, which was never rightfully his and certainly not any longer, now that his daughter the queen was dead.

-On hearing these words the giant leapt out of bed with an angry roar, and sprang at the parrot in order to wring her neck with his great hands.
-But the bird was too quick for him and flying behind his back, begged the giant to have patience, as her death would be of no use to him.
+On hearing these words the Giant leapt out of bed with an angry roar.
+He sprang at the parrot in order to wring her neck with his great hands.
+But the bird was too quick for him.
+Flying behind his back, she begged the Giant to have patience, as her death would be of no use to him.

-"That is true," answered the giant, "but I am not so foolish as to give you that crown for nothing.
-Let me think what I will have in exchange!"
+"That may be true," answered the Giant, "but I am not so foolish as to give you that crown for nothing!
+Let me think what I will have in exchange."
 And he scratched his huge head for several minutes.

 "Ah, yes!" he exclaimed at last, his face brightening.
-"You shall have the crown if you bring me a collar of blue stones from the Great Arch."
+"You shall have the crown if you bring me a collar of blue gemstones from the Great Arch."

-Now when the parrot had been a girl she had often heard of the wonderful Great Arch and its precious stones and marbles.
-It sounded as if it would be a very hard thing to get them away from the stone structure of which they formed a part.
-Still, all had gone well with her so far, and at any rate she could but try.
+Now when the parrot had been a little girl she had often heard of the wonderful Great Arch and its precious stones and marbles.
+It sounded as if it would be a very hard thing to get them out of the stone structure of which they formed a part.
+Still, all had gone well with her so far and at any rate she might as well try.
 So she bowed to the giant, and made her way back to the window where the giant could not see her.
 Then she called quickly, "An eagle, that's what I'd like to be!"

 Before she had even reached the tree she felt herself borne up on strong wings ready to carry her to the clouds if she wished to go there.
 Seeming a mere speck in the sky, she was swept along until she beheld the Great Arch far below, with the rays of the sun shining on it.
 She swooped down and, hiding herself behind a buttress so that she could not be detected from below, set herself to dig out the nearest blue stones with her beak.

-"They are hardly as blue as I expected," he grumbled, though the parrot knew as well as he did that he was not speaking the truth.
-"You must bring me a bag of stars from the sky.
+"They are hardly as blue as I expected," he grumbled, though the parrot knew well that as he did that he was not speaking the truth, for the stones beamed with a deep blue color that was astonishing.
+"To make up for it, you must bring me a bag of stars from the sky.
 If you fail, it will cost you not only the crown but your life!"

 The parrot was stunned.
 But what could she do?
 She turned away and as soon as she was outside she murmured, "A toad, that's what I want to be!"
 Sure enough a toad she was, and off she set in search of the bucket of stars.